listminut/frontend-technical-challenge/README.md

   - [ ] Cancel a service request
   - [ ] Update the details of the service request

-### Bonus
+##### Bonus
 - [ ] Add specs for your components, or E2E tests.
 - [ ] Add filtering to the provider list based on the API's filtering options.

 ## Accessing and Developing the Client

 You can choose to develop the client in any way you wish.
 The `docker-compose.yml` file in the root of this repository will start the client and server for you.
 But you can also choose to run the client and server separately.

-The client is a standard `create-react-app` project.
-You can run it with `yarn start` or `npm start`, and it will be available at `http://localhost:3000`.
+Instructions for both are below.

 ## Running the server

 The server is a simple Ruby on Rails app, but you don't need to know Ruby nor have it installed to run it.
 You will need to have [Docker](https://docs.docker.com/get-docker/) installed.

-##### Running the server and client with docker-compose
+##### Option 1: Running the server and client with docker-compose

 1. Clone the repo: `git clone https://github.com/listminut/frontend-technical-challenge.git`